-Multiple sclerosis is an acquired chronic immune-mediated inflammatory disease of the brain and the spinal cord characterized by presence of multiple discrete areas of myelin loss within the CNS and subsequent axonal degeneration.
+Multiple sclerosis is an acquired, chronic, immune-mediated, inflammatory disease of the brain and the spinal cord characterized by the presence of multiple discrete areas of myelin loss within the CNS and subsequent axonal degeneration.

-Affects more women than man; however, men are more likely to have a malignant clinical course.
+It affects more women than men; however, men are more likely to have a malignant clinical course.

 The oral BTK* inhibitor evobrutinib at a dose of 75 mg/day reduced the number of gadolinium-enhancing lesions in patients with relapsing multiple sclerosis (MS), according to a phase II trial presented at AAN 2019.